Jim Arneson

-James Arnold Arneson (born January 7, 1951) is a former American football offensive lineman in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
-He played college football at the University of Arizona and was drafted in the twelfth round of the 1973 NFL Draft.
+James Arnold Arneson (born January 7, 1951) is an American former professional football offensive lineman in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
+He played college football at the University of Arizona and was selected in the twelfth round of the 1973 NFL draft.

-Early years
+Early life

 Arneson attended Palo Verde High School in Tucson, Arizona, where he was named honorable-mention All-City in 1968.

 He accepted a football scholarship from the University of Arizona where he played with his brother Mark Arneson.
 He began his college career as an offensive tackle before being switched to offensive guard.
 He received All-WAC honors as a senior.

 Professional career

 Dallas Cowboys

-Arneson was selected by the Dallas Cowboys in the twelfth round (307th overall) of the 1973 NFL Draft.
+Arneson was selected by the Dallas Cowboys in the twelfth round (307th overall) of the 1973 NFL draft.
 As a rookie, he played mainly on special teams.

 In 1974, he appeared in all 14 games, seeing action at guard, center and special teams.
 He was blocking at guard during the winning drive of Clint Longley come from behind 24-23 victory against the Washington Redskins on Thanksgiving.

 In his time with the team he was a backup at the center and guard positions.
 On September 2, 1975, he was traded to the Cleveland Browns in exchange for a draft choice (not exercised).